microsoft/ClearScript/ReadMe.txt

    ClearScript.
 It requires approximately 2GB of additional disk space and does not perform any permanent software installation on your machine.

+   Specifying "Debug" or "Release" is optional; the default is Release.
+The selected V8 variant will then be used for all ClearScript configurations.

    If you'd like to use a specific version of V8 instead of the latest one, set an environment variable named V8REV to the desired V8 trunk revision number before running the script.
 See http://code.google.com/p/v8/source/list.

 You are now ready to build the full ClearScript solution using Visual Studio.

+The ClearScript distribution includes a copy of the ClearScript Library Reference in Compiled HTML (.CHM) format.
+If you'd like to rebuild this file, use Sandcastle Help File Builder (SHFB, http://shfb.codeplex.com) with the provided SHFB project file (ClearScript\doc\Reference.shfbproj).

 --------------------------------------
 III.
 Debugging with ClearScript and V8